-Basically, they’re “business cards” with your contact information that you can give to other cruisers, marinas and even stores, depending on the local custom.
+Basically, a boat card is a “business card” with your contact information that you can give to other cruisers, marinas, and even stores, depending on the local custom.
 For example, in some of the Mexican towns where we cruised on Que Tal, every store you did business with wanted a boat card.
 In other towns, no one did.

 - Boat name

 - Names of those on board – use the name people actually call you, such as a nickname instead of your legal name that no one ever uses.

 - Ways that people can contact you – say a cell phone and general email.
 Ham ID if you have one.
 DeLorme inReach IDs are also becoming popular.

 - Photo of those onboard – I find a picture of people much more helpful than a picture of a boat unless the boat is truly identifiable at a glance from a 1” x 1” photo.

 - Something uniquely identifying to help people remember who you are (for us, both the Gemini cat and the “small white boat dog”)

 - Facebook – if you have a boat page or want people to friend you, include the info (including your Facebook name if different than the name on your boat card).